 - a.
 Insurable where there is 79 percent or less of any one eligible crop type in the mix.
 If there is 80 percent or more of any one crop, the field is insurable as that crop, rather than as mixed grain. - b.
+Insurable only when mixture is made up of two cereal crops.
+Mixtures that include more than two eligible crop types are not eligible for Coverage under this Insuring Agreement. - c.
 Not eligible for Quality Loss.